| |

 • Melt butter.
 Let cool before adding.

 • The dough can be covered and left to ferment or it can be rolled out and baked right away.
 Both versions taste great!
 If you are letting the dough rest and ferment, proceed to step 7 after 1-2 hours (or overnight).
+I recommend shaping first and covering to ferment.

 • Preheat oven to 350 degrees.